 In connection with this offering, holders of outstanding SARs were offered the opportunity to amend outstanding SARs, whether vested or unvested, so that, upon effectiveness of the 2020 Plan, they become options to purchase shares of our Class A common stock under the 2020 Plan.
 These options will cover an equal number of shares as the amended SARs and have an exercise price per share equal to the base price of an amended SAR, subject to the 3-for-1 forward stock split that was effective on July 28, 2020.
 Options resulting from the amendment of SARs that do not have an expiration date or SARs that expire during calendar year 2020 will automatically be exercised in connection with this offering for shares of our Class A common stock (the "Auto Exercise New Options").
 Shares issued in connection with the Auto Exercise New Options will be net of the number of shares of common stock necessary to satisfy the aggregate exercise price and the tax withholding obligation of such options.
 The Auto Exercise New Option participants also had the ability to require us to repurchase all or a portion of the shares remaining on the offering date after this reduction for cash based on the offering price.
 As of June 30, 2020, and giving effect to the 3-for-1 forward stock split effective on July 28, 2020, there were 1,900,419 SARs outstanding with no expiration date or that expire during calendar year 2020.
-Of these, we expect that 1,338,220 shares will be sold to us in connection with this offering.
-For the period from April 1, 2020 through the date of this prospectus, the Company will have additional compensation expense of \$19.7 million related to the Auto Exercise New Options (at a fair value of \$19.00 per share), and also expects to use approximately \$22.9 million of the proceeds from this offering to pay tax withholding of approximately \$13.8 million and to repurchase the shares sold by Auto Exercise New Option participants to the Company for approximately \$9.1 million.
-The recognition of stock-based compensation would affe options will be governed by the 2020 Plan and the applicable award agreement and, to the extent unvested, will vest pursuant to the same vesting schedule that applied to the amended SARs.
+Of these, we expect that 1,347,627 shares will be sold to us in connection with this offering (assuming an initial public offering price of \$15.00 per share of Class A common stock, which is the midpoint of the price range set forth on the cover page of this prospectus).
+For the period from April 1, 2020 through the date of this prospectus, the Company will have additional compensation expense of \$12.0 million related to the Auto Exercise New Options (assuming a fair value of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus), and also expects to use approximately \$17.7 million of the proceeds from this offering to pay tax withholding of approximately \$10.6 million and to repurchase the shares sold by Auto Exercise New Option participants to the Company for approximately \$7.1 million.
+The recognition of stock-based compensation would affect our cost of revenue and our research and development, sales and marketing, and general and administrative operating expense line items.
+Options resulting from the amendment of SARs that have an expiration date after calendar year 2020 will not be automatically exercised in connection with this offering.
+Such options will be governed by the 2020 Plan and the applicable award agreement and, to the extent unvested, will vest pursuant to the same vesting schedule that applied to the amended SARs.